List of characters in the Mahabharata: Kripi

-Kunti-Bhoja
+Kuntibhoja

-In Mahabharata, Kunti-Bhoja (or Kuntibhoja) was the cousin of Shurasena and adoptive father of Kunti.
-He was the ruler of the Kunti Kingdom.
+In Mahabharata, Kuntibhoja was the cousin of Shurasena and adoptive father of Kunti.
+He was the ruler of the Kunti kingdom.
 Kunti was a daughter of King Shurasena but was later given to Kuntibhoja since he was devoid of children.
 Kuntibhoja raised her as his own daughter and loved her.
 She was very beautiful and intelligent and later married Pandu.
 When Kunti was a young girl, the sage Durvasa visited Kuntibhoja one day and sought his hospitality.
 The king entrusted the sage to Kunti's care and tasked Kunti with the responsibility of serving the sage and meeting all his needs during his stay with them.
 Eventually, the sage was gratified.
-Before departing, he rewarded Kunti by teaching her Atharvaveda mantras which enabled her to invoke any god of her choice to beget children by them.
+Before departing, he rewarded Kunti by teaching her Atharvaveda mantras which enabled her to invoke any deva of her choice to beget children by them.
 His son Visharada succeeded him who was killed by Duryodhana on the eighth day.

 Kuru

 Kuru is the name of the ancestor of the clan of the Kurus in the Mahabharata.
 He was the son of Samvarana and of Tapati, the daughter of the Sun.

 In the literature, Kuru is an ancestor of Pandu and his descendants, the Pandavas, and also of Dhritarashtra and his descendants, the Kauravas.
-This latter name derived as a patronym from "Kuru", is only used for the descendants of Dhritarashtra.
+This latter name, derived as a patronym from "Kuru", is only used for the descendants of Dhritarashtra.

 King Kuru had two wives named Shubhangi and Vahini.
-He had a son named Viduratha with Shubhangi, and five sons with Vahini, named Ashvavat, Abhishyat, Citraratha, Muni, and Janamejaya.
-Due to his merits and great ascetic practices the region "Kurujangal" was named after him.
+He had a son named Viduratha with Shubhangi, and five sons with Vahini, named Ashvavata, Abhishyata, Chitraratha, Muni, and Janamejaya.
+Due to his merits and great ascetic practices the region "Kurujanghala" was named after him.
 It has also been known as Kurukshetra since ancient Vedic times.

 M

 Manimat

-Manimat or Maniman is the king who was the rebirth of Vritra, the son of Danayu.
+Manimat or Maniman is the king who was the rebirth of Vritra, the son of Danu.
 He fought the side of Pandavas and killed by Bhurishravas in the Kurukshetra war.